The Best New Podcasts Of 2016

 7. The Male Gayz

 The Male Gayz is a podcast about sexual identity, pop culture, gender norms, and ultimately, friendship.
 Per their bio at Little Empire Podcasts: “it took Eli Matthewson and Chris Parker 8 years of their friendship for them to both come out to each other, there’s a lot to catch up on.
 The Male Gayz is their weekly attempt at being better gays and better friends.”
-The two friends share tidbits like ‘Fact of the Gay’ and always manage to dig up old embarrassing stories from their childhoods to share on the podcast.
+The two friends share tidbits like “Fact of the Gay” and always manage to dig up old embarrassing stories from their childhoods to share on the podcast.

 6. My Favorite Murder